Jeff-Rowell/Software-Projects/README.md

 ## Why I'm Well Suited To Perform The Position
 I've worked a full-time job while in school.
 I love challenges and I'm a hard worker.
 I'm very bright and I learn quickly.
 I want to make projects succeed.
 I act professionally and I take my work seriously.
 I'm good at working in a team and I have the necessary programming skills.
+I am CompTIA Security+ certified and have the required knowledge set with a willingness to continuously learn and expand my knowledge.

 I'm really excited to help out a widely used telecommunicatons and mass media company.
 I would love to be able to say I work at Charter as a Cyber Security Engineer.